 - Don’t over cook the beef.
 Nothing ruins this dish more than having them cook too long.
 Remove them when they’re done.

-- Enjoy a glass of wine while cooking since you have the bottle 🍷 open anyway.
+- Enjoy a glass of wine while cooking since you have to open a bottle anyway.

 - 1 teaspoon kosher salt